International partnerships in education & research

 Through the research mobility funds of YERUN and WUN, we offer our academic staff opportunities to expand their research network and foster new, innovative ideas.
 We’re also exploring opportunities such as students taking part in research-based learning at a partner university (e.g. MaRBLe in the Worldwide Universities Network), following an internship abroad or attending a summer school or other short-term programmes offered by partner institutions all over the world.
 Acknowledging the importance of professional development, our participation in programmes such as Erasmus+ creates exchange opportunities for not only students, but also our support staff, at all levels of our institution.
 In the coming years, more attention will also be paid to the concept of ‘virtual mobility’.

-Maastricht University also cooperates intensively with knowledge centres, governments and companies in the region and support strategic opportunities for further internationalisation in research and education.
+Maastricht University also cooperates intensively with knowledge centres, governments and companies in the region and supports strategic opportunities for further internationalisation in research and education.
 The Brightlands campuses are an example of triple helix collaboration between the province of Limburg, the university and other educational partners, and companies.
-Through four specialised campuses, the Brightlands promote innovation and intersectoral cooperation in the region and beyond.
+Through the four specialized Brightlands campuses, innovation and intersectoral cooperation are promoted in the region and beyond.

 Furthermore, UM participates in a number of research centres that focus on cross-border and European issues such as: